What is the Cost of Data Loss in 2023?

 Businesses can significantly mitigate the impact and cost of data loss with a data backup solution.

 While no business can completely eliminate the risk of data loss, a good backup solution will ensure that lost data can be quickly restored.
-Today’s business continuity solutions can back up a business’s entire infrastructure every few minutes and enable near-instant recovery options, on-site or via cloud backups.
+Today’s business continuity solutions can back up a business’s entire computing infrastructure every few minutes and enable near-instant recovery options, on-site or via cloud backups.

 For small businesses especially, a dependable data backup system can prevent a data-loss event from becoming a costly, insurmountable disaster.